ethereum/populus/docs/testing.rst

 How populus finds the project of the project fixture
 ''''''''''''''''''''''''''''''''''''''''''''''''''''

-If no other argument is provided, populus assumes that the tested project directory is the one where the tests run from.
+If no other argument is provided, populus defaults to using the current tests directory.
-This is true if you run py.test from within the project's directory, or with a positional argument to this projecr's directory, e.g. ``$ py.test /path/to/my/project/``.
+This is true if you run py.test from within the project's directory, or with a positional argument to this project's directory, e.g. ``$ py.test /path/to/my/project/``.

 If the tests are in a different directory, e.g. ``$ py.tests /path/to/tests/``,